sagemath/sagewiki_to_gh-2022-10-10/graph.md

          a.
 Benchmark program
          a.
 Source posted, but no public license - should contact Brendan !McKay
          a.
 Written in portable subset of C, python wrapper already in existence (see pynauty)
          a.
-Nauty interfaces with MAGMA and GRAPE (GAP package)
+Both MAGMA and GRAPE (GAP package) use nauty
             1. '''Construction'''
                includes gtools - quick generators for non-isomorphic graphs, also generates bipartite graphs and digraphs
             1. '''Invariants'''